mathewajk/LingTube/README.md

 `pip install -r $FileName`

-where $FileName is one of `correcting.txt` (if you need only the dependencies for making corrections), `youspeak.txt` (if you need only the YouSpeak pipeline dependencies), `yt-tools.txt` (if you need only the depenedencies for scraping YouTube), or `full.txt` if you want to install all dependencies.
+where $FileName is one of `correct.txt` (if you need only the dependencies for making corrections), `youspeak.txt` (if you need only the YouSpeak pipeline dependencies), `yt-tools.txt` (if you need only the dependencies for scraping YouTube),`text-tools.txt` (if you need only the dependencies for working with caption text), or `full.txt` if you want to install all dependencies.
 Note, depending on your system, you may need to run `pip3 install` instead of `pip install`.

 In addition, this software requires the latest version of Python and TK.
 If you are on MacOS and using Homebrew, simply run